CartoDB/documentation/app/content/data-observatory/overview/terminology.md

 ![Data Observatory tables](/img/data-observatory/do_data_geography_tables.png)

- Most of the times this operation is managed automatically by CARTO interfaces, but it should be carried out manually by the user [when a Dataset is accessed directly via the user's data warehouse connected to CARTO](../../guides/accessing-your-subscriptions-from-your-data-warehouse).
+ Most of the times this operation is managed automatically by CARTO interfaces, such as CARTO Builder and the Analytics Toolbox, but it should be carried out manually by the user [when a Dataset is accessed directly via the user's data warehouse connected to CARTO](../../guides/accessing-your-subscriptions-from-your-data-warehouse).

 #### Data vs Geography tables